-That’s no reason to hesitate before extending an open invitation for your friends and relatives to gather around the table at your house.
-Enter the extra leaf!
+Now there’s really no reason to hesitate before extending an open invitation for your friends and relatives to gather around the table at your house.
+Just pull out the extra leaf!
 Back in the day, we had to store extra leaves for our old oak dining table down in the basement.
-But today’s extension tables have self storing leaves that are neatly and conveniently tucked away under the table top.
+But today’s tables with self storing leaves let you neatly and conveniently tuck them away under the table top.
 It’s so easy to insert them, and then tuck them away after company has gone home.

 So how do tables with self storing leaves work?

 For a visual demonstration, take a look at the video above and see how easy it is to use a butterfly leaf table.
 They have a section in the center that can be self stored when not in use at large gatherings.
 The tables open easily with a single self equalizing, ball bearing extension leaf.
 The self storing butterfly leaf mechanism allows for single handed operation to easily expand or close the table in a matter of seconds!

 Where can I find butterfly leaf extension tables?